How to Become a Transcriptionist

 General transcription

 This involves transcribing audio files for interviews, videos, and podcasts.
 It may also encompass business transcription wherein you transcribe meetings, discussions, and conference calls.
-You don’t need special training or certification for general transcription, although you still need to be a fairly fast typist with a good eye for accuracy.
+You don’t need special training or certification for general transcription work, but you still need to be a fairly fast typist with a good eye for accuracy.

 If you want to learn more about general transcription, check out this popular General Transcription course that teaches everything you need to know to start working as a transcriptionist.